Rancho San Marcos: Nicolas A. Den

 Nicolas August Den (1812-1862) was an Irish immigrant who moved to Santa Barbara in 1836.
 Den who had studied to become a medical doctor in Dublin, and although not yet graduated, he became the first medical doctor in the Santa Barbara area.
 His brother, Richard, came to Santa Barbara in 1843.
 While both Den brothers were medical men, Nicolas Den's practice had been put aside in favor of administration of Rancho Dos Pueblos and service as alcalde of Santa Barbara.
 He also devoted himself to preserving the local mission and establishing a Catholic seminary in Santa Barbara.
 In later years Nicolas Den was one of the seven organizers of the Society of California Pioneers.
 He married Rosa A. Hill, a daughter of Daniel A. Hill.
 He died in 1862, leaving ten children.

 Richard S. Den

 Richard Somerset Den (1821–1895), a native of County Kilkenny, Ireland, had followed his brother Nicolas, to Santa Barbara in 1843.
 Richard Den practiced medicine in Los Angeles with the exception of a brief sojourn in 1848–1850 prospecting for gold in Calaveras County, and a decade's absence (1854–1866) to administer Rancho San Marcos, until 1895.
 Den also aroused a certain awe in his later days as he made his rounds astride a black charger, dressed in black and wearing a black felt hat atop "a clustered mass of wavy hair as white as snow".
 A participant in the Mexican–American War, Richard S. Den served as the chief physician and surgeon for the Mexican forces.
 He treated Californios and the American prisoners, including Benjamin D. Wilson and his party captured at the Battle of Chino in 1846.

+Later owners

+Dwight Murphy, a Santa Barbara businessman, later owned the ranch.
+Robert Odell, owner of the Santa Barbara Biltmore and the Clift Hotel in San Francisco, bought the ranch from Murphy in 1956.
+The Odell family developed a golf course on the ranch.
+Ty Warner purchased the golf course in 2005.